fdilke/ice-exercise/ice-example-prez.md

 Many of the APIs can simply be delegated to the MusicStorageService, to such an extent that the MusicDistributionSystem implementation is really quite a thin layer.
 It still seems a worthwhile separation.
-In a production system I'd expect that the MDS would have to wrap other services such as payment gateways.
+In a production system I'd expect that the MDS would need to include further interactions with other services such as payment gateways.

 I use a class _Id[<CLASS>]_ to tag the IDs, so we can type-safely have _Id[Song]_ etc without repeating any code.